 When you create a new repository in MDM, it automatically creates a main table named Products.
 I do not want to use this as the main table and I have to create my own main table with different attributes.

-For a more detailed process, you can refer from the MDM Console Reference Guide.
+For a more detailed process, you can refer to the MDM Console Reference Guide.

 I have saved an import map.
 I can see it when I try to export it but I am able to see it in the console.

-A: The only place where you see an Import Map is while you create “Port”.
-You need to select the appropriate “Client System” in order to see “Map” drop down filled with the appropriate Import map.
+The only place where you see an Import Map is while you create “Port”.
+You need to select the appropriate “Client System” in order to see the “Map” drop-down filled with the appropriate Import map.

 You can also try restarting the console.